 In all areas of practice, nurses frequently care for people who are using illegal substances and/or dealing with the negative consequences of drug use.
 Harm reduction is a public health approach aimed at reducing the adverse health, social and economic consequences of such at-risk activities.

 How CNA supports a harm reduction approach

-The CNA-Canadian Association of Nurses in AIDS Care (CANAC) joint position statement on harm reduction highlights safety promotion, the prevention of death and disability, and the importance of treating all individuals with respect, with dignity and in a non-judgmental manner, regardless of drug use or engagement in other at-risk practices.
+The CNA-Canadian Association of Nurses in AIDS Care (CANAC) joint position statement on harm reduction highlights safety promotion, the prevention of death and disability, and the importance of treating all individuals with respect and dignity in a non-judgmental manner, regardless of drug use or engagement in other at-risk practices.

-As intervenors in the 2011 Insite Supreme Court of Canada case, CNA joined the Registered Nurses’ Association of Ontario and the Association of Registered Nurses of B.C. to support nurses working with persons who have drug addictions in Vancouver’s downtown east side.
-The unanimous ruling in favour of Insite acknowledged the supervised injection site’s positive impact, both on the population it serves and on the surrounding community, as numerous studies have shown.
+As intervenors in the 2011 Insite Supreme Court of Canada case, CNA joined the Association of Registered Nurses of British Columbia and the Registered Nurses’ Association of Ontario to support nurses working with persons who have drug addictions in Vancouver’s downtown east side.
+The unanimous ruling in favour of Insite acknowledged the supervised injection site’s positive impact, both on the population it serves and on the surrounding community.

 Nurses and harm reduction